MADISON

 "Comforting," Keto said.

-"Good," he said.
-"Now you know each other's names and home towns.
-That's the easy part.
-Anyone can swap stories on a road when the sun is up and the belly is full."
-He let the silence hold for a beat.
-"The hard part is trusting each other when something goes wrong.
-When the man next to you is bleeding and the thing in front of you is trying to kill you both, and you have to decide in a heartbeat whether to run or hold.
-That kind of trust takes time.
-We'll earn it."
+"Good.
+Now you've got each other's names and home towns.
+That's the easy part—anyone trades stories on a road with the sun up and a full belly."
+He let it hang.
+"The hard part is the man beside you bleeding, and the thing in front of you trying to kill you both, and you with one heartbeat to choose: run, or hold.
+That kind of trust you don't swap on a road.
+You earn it.
+We will."

-He let that sit.
+He let it sit.

 "Stay sharp.
-Road gets wooded up ahead."
+Road goes wooded ahead."